apache/zeppelin/zeppelin-web-angular/README.md

 ### Technologies

-Zeppelin-Frontend-Next is using Angular as the main Framework, before developing we hope highly recommended to have a good knowledge of [Angular](https://angular.io/) and [RxJs](https://github.com/ReactiveX/rxjs).
+Zeppelin-WEB-Angular is using Angular as the main Framework, before developing we hope highly recommended to have a good knowledge of [Angular](https://angular.io/) and [RxJs](https://github.com/ReactiveX/rxjs).

 In addition: